Uncertainty-Aware Pedestrian Trajectory Prediction via Distributional Diffusion

+We have expanded our efficiency comparison between UPDD and MID, providing additional results.
+Tab.~\ref{tab: model_backbone} offers a comprehensive comparison of the model backbone in terms of time complexity and space complexity.
+Under their respective standard models, UPDD exhibits a remarkable advantage with only $40\%$ of the number of parameters and 1/3 of the FLOPS compared to MID, while still achieving superior results.
+Furthermore, we conducted a fair scaling down of the feature dimensions for both MID and UPDD proportionally.
+As expected, the model's performance diminishes as complexity is reduced.
+However, it's noteworthy that UPDD consistently outperforms MID in all metrics even when complexity is downgraded.
+Especially, under extreme conditions, we maintain good performance with very small resource consumption, and compare favorably with the advanced model in Tab.~\ref{tab: overall_comparison}.

-\textbf{Hybrid Sampling}.
-Tab.~\ref{tab: sample} shows our exploration of how UPDD is affected by different sampling strategies.
-Variant A refers to the standard UPDD, where we first run the reverse diffusion process 10 times and choose a ``best'' diffusion outcome~(sufficient statistics of the trajectory distribution) with respect to the predictive means.
-We then sample 10 trajectories therefrom.
-In variant B, reverse diffusion is run 20 times with one trajectory sampled from each outcome, resembling MID.
-In variant C, a single run of reverse diffusion is conducted, but 20 trajectory samples are taken.
-In this sense, B attributes all stochasticity to random noise throughout the diffusion, disregarding the self-uncertainty in terms of the Gaussian predictions.
-Conversely, C may deteriorate due to a random sample given by the starting point of reverse diffusion (it only randomly samples a Gaussian noise once).
+In Tab. \ref{tab: additional}, we compare the results of MID (10)[20] and UPDD (10/100) [10/2] for the same 20 samples when the execution step is 10.
+The results show that UPDD has an advantage when it comes to shortening the execution steps, which means that it is more appropriate in resource-limited scenarios.
+Tab.~\ref{tab: additional} also shows our exploration of how UPDD is affected by different sampling strategies.
+The first one variant [10+10] refers to the standard UPDD.
+In variant [20/1], reverse diffusion is run 20 times with one trajectory sampled from each outcome, resembling MID.
+In variant [1/20], a single run of reverse diffusion is conducted, but 20 trajectory samples are taken.
+In this sense, variant [20/1] attributes all stochasticity to random noise throughout the diffusion, disregarding the self-uncertainty in terms of the Gaussian predictions.
+Conversely, variant [1/20] may deteriorate due to a random sample given by the starting point of reverse diffusion (it only randomly samples a Gaussian noise once).
 It appears that both samplings degrade model performance, suggesting that the diffusion model becomes more effective when combined with Gaussian predictive distributions.